 My apologies, just must mention this.
 In my hotmail as I write and I saw an advertisement for this business, http://harvardrddentalcare.com.
 That is 3rd ad I have seen from their website today!
 I think I am being stalked!
 Alright, I am going to resume what I was talking about 🙂

 No Laser Options- as many of you can attest, there is no more unpleasant surprise than having a laser popped on you at renewal, especially when you are coming off a bad claims year to begin with.
 Some carriers do not laser on renewal and now other carriers and MGUs are now offering no laser options, usually at around a 10% premium.

 Narrow Networks- to be fair, this is not an idea that originated in self-funded circles, but is actually the brainchild of insurance carriers vying for lower rates on the public exchanges.
 However, viable costs savings measures are quickly studied and adopted by employers trying to save money of their own.
 The concept is pretty simple; negotiating lower pricing with more restrictive managed care provider networks than those that we have been used to.
 The jury is still out as to the exact degree that they will affect pricing and how these smaller networks will accommodate the needs of employees, but initial data seems promising.

 I do hope you enjoyed this.
-I should point out this had been requested by Krystal at Yukon north of ordinary. always appreciate ideas and comments.
+I should point out this had been requested by David at Cardinal Construction. always appreciate ideas and comments.

 Posted in Business Service Post Date 11/30/2015